karlseguin/mqttz/readme.md

 For a clean shutdown, you might want to call `disconnect` before calling `deinit`.

+### lastError(self: \*Client) ?mqttz.ErrorDetail
+The library attempts to make errors easy to manage while still providing some detail.
+The library typically returns a handful of higher-level errors (which makes it easier) while optionally exposing an error payload.
+The `lastErorr` method returns the error payload.
+(See the [errors section](#errors).

+### lastReadPacket(self: \*Client) []const u8
+The last read packet.
+Only meant to be used for debugging.
+Only valid until the next call to `readPacket`.

 ### connect(self: \*Client, rw: ReadWriteOpts, opts: ConnectOpts) !void
 Sends a connect packet.